CLClark/pinclone/README.md

 ## Overview

-Pinclone is a fullstack JavaScript implementation of the Pinterest website utilizing PostgreSQL, Express, Node.js and NGINX.
+Pinclone is a fullstack JavaScript implementation of the Pinterest website utilizing PostgreSQL, Express, Node.js and NGINX via Heroku deployment.
 Fufilling the FreeCodeCamp project requirements:

 * Pinclone allows users to login with their Twitter account.
 * Users can link images to their account, or delete those images.